-- It does not initiate or terminate the MAC service. - It does not operate at a MAC SAP or have a MAC address. - It is not a peer. - It can function with a variety of MAC specs - It does not match the functionality of any existing MAC. - e.g. it does not match the 802.3 MAC spec - though it includes some functions of the 802.3 MAC spec - Its upper interface can be described by transactions that are more granular than a frame. - The bridge using GSCF and CTF is closer to a repeater or hub. - But the bridging function makes it a selective repeater.
+- It does not initiate or terminate the MAC service. - It does not operate at a MAC SAP or have a MAC address. - It is not a peer. - It can function with a variety of MAC specs - It does not match the functionality of any existing MAC. - e.g. it does not match the 802.3 MAC spec - though it includes some functions of the 802.3 MAC spec - Its upper interface can be described by transactions that are more granular than a frame. - The bridge using GSCF and CTF is closer to a repeater or hub. - But bridging makes it a selective repeater. - Bridging functionality is required, including: - filtering - egress queuing at busy ports - etc.